venajustin/OnlineFoodStore/README.md

 ---

 ## Hosting Local Copy
-This project was developed using the xampp Apache distribution, but it should run on any php environment.
+This project was developed using the [XAMPP](https://www.apachefriends.org/) Apache distribution, but it should run on any php environment.
 An sql server will need to be hosted to store the database.
+After following the below instructions to setup on XAMPP, navigate to `https://localhost` on your browser to view the webpage.

 If you are hosting on xampp, it is reccomended that you clone this repo into `xampp/htdocs`.
 Using git, run the following in your command line after navigating to the `htdocs` folder.
 On windows machines this can be found by defualt in `C:\xampp\htdocs`:
 ```